Richmond River Light: Structure

 The tower is very similar in design to the other four lighthouses.
 It is circular, 6 ft in diameter (internally), with walls tapering from 19 in at the bottom to 14 in at the top.
 The tower is constructed of stone, and cement rendered, and painted white.
 On top of the tower there is an oversailing bluestone platform, supported at by twelve bluestone corbels, at about 12 ft above the ground.
 The platform can be reached by an iron stair inside the tower.
 Around the perimeter of the platform is a metal handrail.
 The platform is topped by the simple metal dome which houses the optical apparatus.

 Originally the lighthouse had a porch, rectangular annexe for the duty room and oil store.
 These were all demolished in November 1940.
 A one-story keeper's house is still present at the premises.

 Site operation

+Richmond River Lighthouse is listed on the Register of National Estate held by the Australian Heritage Commission (Commonwealth Government) in 1983; this listing is defunct as this list was closed in 2007.
+However, it is also listed under the North Coast Regional Environmental Plan 1988 and the Ballina Local Environmental Plan 1987.

 The light is currently operated by Transport for NSW and the site is managed by the New South Wales Department of Lands.